(Last updated March 20, 2022)

 (Last updated July 30, 2021)

-Clark University recently updated its travel policies for students, faculty, and staff.
-Domestic and international resumed on June 1, 2021.
-University funded travel within the United States is permitted but is subject to both TSA and FAA flight regulations.
+Domestic and international travel resumed on June 2, 2021, and is permitted.
+University-funded travel within the United States is permitted but is subject to both TSA and FAA flight regulations.
 The following guidelines and precautions apply.

 Those traveling on University business must follow the guidelines as presented by the CDC, the state of destination, and the Commonwealth of Massachusetts.